open-telemetry/opentelemetry-go-instrumentation/internal/tools/offsets/README.md

 ## Versions Discovery

-By default, offsets-tracker finds available versions by executing `go list -versions <target-name>`.
+By default, `offsets` finds available versions by executing `go list -versions <target-name>`.

 Unfortunately, Go standard library versions are not discoverable via `go list`.
-In order to discover Go versions, the offsets-tracker fetch the versions published at `https://go.dev/dl`.
+In order to discover Go versions, the `offsets` fetch the versions published at `https://go.dev/dl`.
 Fetching `go.dev` for discovering versions can be enabled by setting`.FindVersionsBy(target.GoDevFileVersionsStrategy)` when registering a new target.

 ## Download Strategy

-offsets-tracker wraps every Go module version as a Go application that depends on that module.
+`offsets` wraps every Go module version as a Go application that depends on that module.
 Those applications are the result of [generating template files](./downloader/wrapper) with the appropriate version.

-In the case of the Go standard library, the offsets-tracker creates a dummy application that depends on the specific library.
+In the case of the Go standard library, the `offsets` creates a dummy application that depends on the specific library.
 For example

 ```go
 import (